cubiclesoft/php-ext-qolfuncs/README.md

 * $fp - A resource to an open file.
 * $str - A string to store the read data in.
 * $str_offset - The offset into the string to begin writing from.
 Supports negative offsets from the end of the string (Default is 0).
 * $str_length - The length of the string being written.
-Supports negative lengths and is nullable (Default is null).
+Supports negative lengths from the end of the string and is nullable (Default is null).

 Returns:  An integer containing the number of bytes read on success, false otherwise.